thegetty/quire-docs/content/home.md

 **Quire allows for greater preservation and digital distribution of works in a simplified format.**

-—Kris Thayer, Minneapolis Institute of&nbsp;Art
+—Kris Thayer, Minneapolis Institute of Art

 </div>
 <div class="feature-list two-column">